wp-plugins/events-manager-extended/readme.txt

   eme_event_list_filter (1 parameter: array of events)
 * Improvement: some browser incompatibiliets solved
 * Improvement: if the setting "Events page" is not set, no more will other pages be overwritten with events data
+* Improvement: widget title is allowed to be empty
 * Bugfix: #_EXCERPT layout was not ok, should be the same as for #_NOTES